Esther Kahn

 Esther Kahn is the first English-language film by the French director Arnaud Desplechin.
 It premiered at the 2000 Cannes Film Festival where it competed for the Palme d'Or, but was not distributed to the United States for two years until it played in New York City in 2002.
 It stars Summer Phoenix as Esther and Ian Holm as her friend and teacher, Nathan Quellen.

-Plot
+Synopsis

-Esther Kahn a Jewish girl in 19th Century London dreams of becoming a stage actress.
+Esther Kahn lives in London's East End at the end of the 19th century.
+She works as a seamstress with her Jewish family, but finds no satisfaction in it.
+Withdrawn and the target of her siblings' mockery, she remains uncertain about her future.
+One day, after attending a play, she decides to become an actress.
+Starting with background roles, minor parts, and understudy work, she gradually becomes self-sufficient.
+Under the mentorship of Nathan Quellen, a washed-up actor, she hones her skills—but still lacks real-life experience.